fabioluz/proto-aggregator/README.md

 Protobuf is great for serializing strucutred objects into a binary format.
 However, it doesn't come with delimiters, which means that if you add many objects in the same file, you don't know when the objects start and end.
 This makes the deserializing process much harder, if not impossible.

-In order to solve that we can use custom delimiters to tell us when each object ends.
+In order to solve that, we can use custom delimiters to tell us when each object ends.
 This is a common technique used in many projects out there and it is perfect for this use case.
 All we need to do is to add the size of the message (in bytes) before each message, so our final compiled file will look like this:

 ```
 size | message | size | message | size | message ...